Kong/docs.konghq.com/app/enterprise/2.5.x/proxy.md

 fields.
 For Kong to match an incoming request to a Route, all existing fields must be satisfied.
-However, Kong allows for quite some flexibility by allowing two or more Routes to be configured with fields containing the same values - when this occurs; Kong applies a priority rule.
+However, Kong allows for quite some flexibility by allowing two or more Routes to be configured with fields containing the same values - when this occurs, Kong applies a priority rule.

 The rule is: **when evaluating a request, Kong will first try to match the Routes with the most rules**.